lj-valencia/cayman-blog-old-site/about.md

     <img src="https://github.com/lj-valencia/lj-valencia.github.io/blob/master/assets/css/Stata-Logo.svg" height="auto" width="200" style="border-radius:50%"></a>
   </div>
 </div>

-I am a casual PC gamer, I frequently discuss politics with my friends, I sing choral music, and I am a huge fan of Basketball and Tennis.
-I am also an avid programmer.
-My programming knowledge is mostly on Python, R, MATLAB, and LaTeX.
-I am also familiar with STATA.

 I grew up in the Philippines and currently reside in Edmonton, AB, Canada.